vjovanov/actormig/actor-migration.md

 from scala to Akka.
 Following is the non-exhaustive list of package names that need to be changed:

     scala.actors._ -> akka.actor._
-    scala.actors.migration.StashingActor ->
-      akka.actor.ActorDSL.ActWithStash
     scala.actors.migration.pattern.ask -> akka.pattern.ask
     scala.actors.migration.Timeout -> akka.util.Timeout

-Then there is a slight difference in the declaration of the `StashingActor` in Scala and Akka.
-All declarations of the `StashingActor` should be replaced with `ActWithStash`.
-This transformation can be achieved by simple text search and replace.
+Occurrences of `StashingActor` must be replaced with `ActWithStash` (in the `akka.actor.ActorDSL` object).
+This can be done conveniently using a renaming import (using an import selector clause):

+    import akka.actor.ActorDSL.{ ActWithStash => StashingActor }

+This imports Akka's `ActWithStash` and renames it to `StashingActor`.
+This way, it is not necessary to textually replace all occurrences of `StashingActor`.

-Also, method declarations `def receive =` in `ActWithStash` should be prepended with override.
+Also, method declarations `def receive =` in `ActWithStash` should be prepended with `override`.

-In the Scala actors the `stash` method needs a message as a parameter.
+In Scala actors the `stash` method needs a message as a parameter.
 For example:

     def receive = {
       ...